Derel Walker: Tampa Bay Buccaneers

 On January 5, 2017, Walker signed a reserve/future contract with the Tampa Bay Buccaneers, reuniting him with college teammate Mike Evans.
 He was released by the Buccaneers on September 2, 2017 after recording just one reception for 15 yards in the preseason.

-Edmonton Eskimos (II)
+Edmonton Eskimos (second stint)

-On September 6, 2017, it was announced that Walker had re-signed with the Edmonton Eskimos.
+On September 6, 2017, it was announced that Walker had re-signed with the Eskimos.
 Walker only played in eight games for the Eskimos in 2017, but caught 48 passes for 634 yards with two touchdowns.
 On January 12, 2018, the Eskimos announced that they had signed Walker to a one-year contract extension through the 2018 season.
 Walker was fourth in the league in receiving yards (875) in early September 2018 when it was announced we would miss the next six to eight games with a knee injury.
 Walker missed the rest of the season, but was still named a divisional All-Star.